 programmable on-chip pull-up or pull-down feature for I/Os is also provided.

-The system master can enable the I/Os as either inputs or outputs by writing to the I/O
+The system controller can enable the I/Os as either inputs or outputs by writing to the I/O

 configuration register bits.
 The data for each input or output is kept in the corresponding